-(xii) System actions should be displayed to other road users.
+(xii) System actions requiring the attention of other road users should be displayed signalled to other road users.

 Explanation: To help surrounding road users, such as other drivers, pedestrians, and cyclists, be aware of vehicle actions, the system's actions should be displayed when braking, changing lanes or for hazards.
 In consideration of the system functions and driving situation, the need for display might be determined on a case-by-case basis.